Serving all of Canada. Book a consultation with us.

 When your injuries cause a disability of at least 55% of your whole body, your injuries may be considered catastrophic.
 Catastrophic injuries may cause you to become unable to work and may result in excessive medical bills.

-Rehabilitation may be necessary when you sustain a severe injury, which may be difficult to afford if you may no longer work.
+Rehabilitation may be necessary when you sustain a severe injury, which may be difficult to afford if you can no longer work.

 If you have been involved in a car accident, we recommend seeing a doctor immediately to evaluate and begin treating your injuries.
 A prompt examination may also establish a link in your medical record between the accidents and your injuries used as evidence in your case.

-When another driver acts negligently and injures you, you have the legal right to pursue damages per Ontario’s Negligence Act.
+When another driver acts negligently and injures you, you have the legal right to pursue damages under Ontario’s Negligence Act.

 You may first be able to recover benefits for economic losses from your insurance policy.
 If your economic losses exceed your insurance coverage, you may be able to file a tort claim to recover additional compensation from the liable party.